DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 ## How does it work?

 You’ll be matched with your own dedicated adviser.
 You’ll have the same adviser throughout your journey into teaching.

-How you talk to them is up to you – you can chat through:
+How often you talk to them is up to you – this could be every week for more than a year, or just a few times for some one-to-one support.

+You can chat through:

 * email
 * phone
 * text

-You can talk to them as little or as often as you need.
-This could be every week for more than a year, or just a few times for some one-to-one support.

 ## How your adviser can help you